aumest/graphlib/README.md

 # graphlib
-library with graph, just for experimental due.
+library with graph data structure.
+Know it's not so useful but making this for a bit convenient graph.